kalpanapathak16/Exercises-Coding-for-Writers-Udemy-course/README.md

    * **Change Size of Textbox**: Created a program that changes the width of a text box using a function called **setWidth**.
 See *Functions-change-size-of-the-textbox.html*.
    * **Average two numbers**: Created a function to average two numbers.
 See *Functions-average-two-numbers.html*.
    * **Length of a name**: Wrote a function to calculate the length of a full name, and then added a button when clicked, it displays the full length.
 See *Functions-length-of-a-name.html*.
+7. **Documenting functions**: Documented some functions included in a JavaScript SDK for a social network.